braineo/fate-emacs/README.md

 ### Language servers implemented in NodeJS

 Language servers implemented in NodeJS can obtain directly by doing `lsp-install-server`.
-For updating installed servers do `C-0` then `lsp-install-server`.

 | Language              | Installation command                                     |
 | --------------------- | -------------------------------------------------------- |